When Does Medicare Start?

 Methodology

-Information on Medicare enrollment periods, enrollment qualifications, different ways to qualify, eligibility and start dates was obtained from Medicare.gov, CMS.gov, SSA.gov and the U.S. Department of Health and Human Services at HHS.gov.
+Information on Medicare enrollment periods, enrollment qualifications, different ways to qualify, eligibility and start dates came from Medicare.gov, CMS.gov, SSA.gov and the U.S. Department of Health and Human Services at HHS.gov.

 Editorial Note: We are committed to providing accurate content that helps you make informed financial decisions.
 Our partners have not endorsed or commissioned this content.